 The State's 2021-22 Enacted Budget and the State's 2022-23 Enacted Budget included significant amounts of federal funding.
 The State receives a substantial amount of federal aid for health care, education, transportation and other governmental purposes, as well as federal funding to respond to, and recover from, severe weather events and other disasters.
 Many of the policies that drive federal aid may be subject to change under the federal administration and Congress.
 Current federal aid projections, and the assumptions on which they rely, are subject to revision.
 Reductions in federal funding levels could have an a materially adverse impact on the State budget.
-To date, school districts have received significant funding because of the COVID-19 pandemic from federal stimulus packages and reinstatement of State Foundation Aid, however, the additional federal funding is anticipated to cease after the 2023-24 fiscal year.
-In addition, the State is reviewing the Foundation Aid formula for potential revisions.
-Any revisions to the formula may result in a reduction of State aid to the District.
+To date, school districts have received significant funding because of the COVID-19 pandemic from federal stimulus packages and reinstatement of State Foundation Aid, however, the additional federal funding ceased after the 2023-24 fiscal year.
+As part of the 2025-26 Enacted State Budget, the Governor and Legislature made targeted adjustments to the Foundation Aid formula.
+While the formula itself remains largely intact, the budget includes a hold harmless provision ensuring that no district receives less Foundation Aid than in the prior year.
+Additionally, all districts are guaranteed at least a 2% year-over-year increase in Foundation Aid.
+The enacted budget also includes formula modifications intended to provide enhanced support for high-need and disadvantaged school districts.

-The amount of State aid to school districts can vary from year to year and is dependent in part upon the financial condition of the State.
+The amount of State aid to school districts can vary from year to year and is dependent in part upon the Financial condition of the State.
 During the 2011 to 2019 fiscal years of the State, State aid to school districts was paid in a timely manner; however, during the State's 2010 and 2020 fiscal years, State budgetary restrictions resulted in delayed payments of State aid to school districts in the State.
-In addition, the availability of State aid and the timeliness of payment of State aid to school districts could be affected by a delay in adoption of the State budget, which is due at the start of the State's fiscal year of April 1.
-With the exception of State's current fiscal year budget and the State's fiscal year 2023-24 Enacted Budget (which was adopted on May 2, 2023, thirty-one (31) days after the April 1 deadline), the State's budget has been adopted by April 1 or shortly thereafter for over ten (10) years.
-The State's current fiscal year 2024-25 Enacted Budget was adopted on April 22, 2024.
+In addition, the availability of State aid and the timeliness of payment of State aid to school districts could be affected by a delay in the adoption of the State budget, which is due at the start of the State's fiscal year of April 1.
+With the exception of the State's current fiscal year 2025-26 Enacted Budget (which was adopted on May 9, 2025, thirty-eight (38) days after the April 1 deadline), the State's fiscal year 2024-25 Enacted Budget (which was adopted on April 22, 2024, twenty-one (21) days after the April 1 deadline) and the State's fiscal year 2023-24 Enacted Budget (which was adopted on May 2, 2023, thirty-one (31) days after the April 1 deadline), the State's budget has been adopted by April 1 or shortly thereafter for over ten (10) years.
 No assurance can be given that the State will not experience delays in the adoption of the budget in future fiscal years.
 Significant delays in the adoption of the State budget could result in delayed payment of State aid to school districts in the State which could adversely affect the financial condition of school districts in the State.